-The non-slip finish or non-skid strip is to prevent a person slipping on the landing.
+The non-slip finish or non-skid strip near the edge of the landing is to prevent a person slipping on the landing.

 Class 9a buildings-D2.14(b)

 D2.14(b) provides two options for landings in Class 9a buildings.
 The aim is to aid the use of a stretcher.